opensearch-project/project-website/_posts/2025-04-24-Redline-Testing-Comes-to-OpenSearch-Benchmark.md

 - Smarter ramp-up strategies, such as binary or exponential search.
 - Scaling based on latency or service time, not just request failures.

 Redline testing is now available in OpenSearch Benchmark.
-We hope you find this feature useful and welcome your feedback in the [OpenSearch forum](https://forum.opensearch.org/) or at the upcoming OpenSearch Benchmark [community meetup](https://www.meetup.com/opensearch/events/307446531/?eventOrigin=group_upcoming_events)!
+We hope you find this feature useful and welcome your feedback on the [OpenSearch forum](https://forum.opensearch.org/) or at the upcoming OpenSearch Benchmark [community meetup](https://www.meetup.com/opensearch/events/307446531/?eventOrigin=group_upcoming_events)!